Computing Systemic Risk Measures with Graph Neural Networks: Preliminaries

-\end{defn} Permutation invariant functions arise, for example, when we want to map a subset of nodes and edges (a subgraph) to some value that only depends on the set, but not the order of inputs.
+for $i \in [N], k \in [d]$. \end{defn} Such permutation invariant functions play a role, for example, when we want to map a subset of nodes (a subgraph) to some vector representation or scalar value, that only depends on the set, but not the order of inputs.
+Examples include the sum, mean, and componentwise min or max operators.\\

-A specific subset of nodes, that plays an important role for graph neural networks, is the so called neighborhood of a node.
-The neighborhood of a node $i \in [N]$ is defined as the set of all other nodes $j \in [N]$ which have an edge towards $i$ in the underlying graph $g \in \mathcal{D}.$ \begin{defn} The neighborhood of a node $i \in [N]$ in a graph $g = (a, \ell) \in \mathcal{D}$ is defined as
+A specific subset of nodes that plays an important role for graph neural networks is the so-called neighbourhood of a node.
+The neighbourhood of a node $i \in [N]$ is defined as the set of all other nodes which have an edge towards $i.$ \begin{defn} The neighbourhood of a node $i \in [N]$ in a graph $g = (a, \ell) \in \mathcal{D}$ is defined as

-\end{defn} If the referenced graph $g$ is clear in the context, we may simply write $N(i)$ instead of $N_g(i).$
+\end{defn} If the referenced graph $g$ is clear in the context, we may simply write $N(i)$ instead of $N_g(i)$.